 The truth is that as an entrepreneur, you might find yourself combining all three of these roles depending on the challenge at hand.
 As I write in my book, Great CEOs Are Lazy, leaders play the role of a “coach”–while managers are more like “engineers,” where they work on building systems and processes.
 Bosses may be more like “players,” where they’re jumping in head-first to do the important work themselves.

-Ideally though, you’ll spend the majority of your time playing the role of leader; some of your time as manager; and only occasional time as boss when a crisis hits.
+Ideally, though, you’ll spend the majority of your time playing the role of leader; some of your time as a manager; and only occasional time as boss when a crisis hits.